apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 ## Actor Materializer Lifecycle

 The @apidoc[stream.Materializer] is a component that is responsible for turning the stream blueprint into a running stream and emitting the "materialized value".
-An @apidoc[actor.ActorSystem] wide `Materializer` is provided by the Akka `Extension`
+An @apidoc[actor.ActorSystem] wide `Materializer` is provided by the Pekko `Extension`
 @apidoc[SystemMaterializer] by @scala[having an implicit `ActorSystem` in scope]@java[passing the `ActorSystem` to the various `run` methods] this way there is no need to worry about the `Materializer` unless there are special requirements.